-If you are shortlisted by the INE, you will be contacted by them and invited to attend for an interview.

-If you are successful at interview, you will ranked in order of merit based on a number of factors, including:
+If you are shortlisted by the academic track recruitment team, you will be contacted by them and invited to attend for an interview.
+If you are successful at interview, you will be ranked in order of merit based on a number of factors, including:

-Whether you are a CAO entry student / non CAO entry student to Medical School, as this will affect the order in which your application is considered in this allocation process;

-Whether you are an EEA / non-EEA national and require a work permit to work in Ireland, as this will affect the order in which your application is considered in this allocation process;
+- Whether you are a CAO entry student / non-CAO entry student to Medical School, as this will affect the order in which your application is considered in this allocation process; - Whether you are an EEA national / non-EEA national who does not require an employment permit to work in Ireland / non-EEA national requiring an employment permit to work in Ireland, as this will affect the order in which your application is considered in this allocation process; - The number of Academic Track intern posts available.